stephenjohnlimb/boot2/AgileDevelopment.md

 But this is where 'TDD' drives the implementation to be made tighter, but we've got something almost working now.
 We just need to plug the business logic into the controller.

-So here it is, now revisited.
+So here is that controller, now revisited.

 ```
 @RestController